+Darter - Nursery and Reception

+Hawker - Year 1 And 2

+Emperor - Year 5 And 6

-Darter-Nursery and Reception Hawker -Year 1 and 2 Emerald-Year 3 and 4 Emperor-Year 5 and 6 organised by the school, and depend on the space we have available due to ratio requirements.
-Pleases call the school office to discuss availability of nursery places.
+The Nursery class admissions are organised by the school and depend on the spaces we have available due to ratio requirements.
+Please call the school office to arrange an appointment with Miss Rooney or Mrs Evans to discuss availability of nursery places.
 We are able to offer 30 hour funded places.
-For charges for Nursery places please speak to the school office as they are currently under review.
+Nursery sessions that are not funded are charged at £10.00 per 3-hour session, payable a month in advance.